Smooth solutions to the chord log-Minkowski problem: Nonlocal flow and related functionals

 \section{Nonlocal flow and related functionals}

-As stated in the introduction, there is no existence result about generalized solutions to the chord log-Minkowski problem \eqref{CLMP} when $q>n+1$.
-In this case, we instead study the convergence of the nonlocal geometric flow \eqref{flow} to prove the existence of smooth solutions to \eqref{CLMP}.
+As stated in the introduction, no existence results are currently available for generalized solutions to the chord log-Minkowski problem \eqref{CLMP} when $q>n+1$.
+In this case, based on Theorem \ref{thm2}, we instead study the convergence of the nonlocal geometric flow \eqref{flow} to prove the existence of smooth solutions to \eqref{CLMP}.
 This method actually works for every $q>3$.
 Therefore, we always assume $q>3$ in the following sections of this paper, unless otherwise specified.